matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### API.$pluginName.$methodName.end
-_Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [231](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L231)_
+_Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [259](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L259)_

-This event exists for convenience and is triggered immediately before the [API.Request.dispatch.end](/api-reference/hooks#apirequestdispatchend) event.
-It can be used to modify the output of a single API method.
-This is also possible with the [API.Request.dispatch.end](/api-reference/hooks#apirequestdispatchend) event, however that event requires event handlers check if the plugin name and method name are correct before modifying the output.
+Triggered directly after an API request is dispatched.
+This event exists for convenience and is triggered immediately before the
+[API.Request.dispatch.end](/api-reference/hooks#apirequestdispatchend) event.
+It can be used to modify the output of a **single**
+API method.

+_Note: This can be accomplished with the [API.Request.dispatch.end](/api-reference/hooks#apirequestdispatchend) event as well, however event handlers for that event will have to do more work._

+**Example**

+    // append (0 hits) to the end of row labels whose row has 0 hits Piwik::addAction('API.Actions.getPageUrls', function (&$returnValue, $info)) {
+        $returnValue->filter('ColumnCallbackReplace', 'label', function ($label, $hits) {
+            if ($hits === 0) {
+                return $label . " (0 hits)";
+            } else {
+                return $label;
+            }
+        }, null, array('nb_hits'));
+    }

 Callback Signature:
 <pre><code>$endHookParams</code></pre>

-- `mixed` `$returnedValue` The value returned from the API method.
-This will not be a rendered string, but an actual object.
-For example, it could be a [DataTable](/api-reference/Piwik/DataTable).
+- `mixed` `$returnedValue` The API method's return value.
+Can be an object, such as a [DataTable](/api-reference/Piwik/DataTable) instance. could be a [DataTable](/api-reference/Piwik/DataTable).

 - `array` `$extraInfo` An array holding information regarding the API request.
-Will contain the following data: - **className**: The name of the namespace-d class name of the API instance that's being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.
+Will contain the following data: - **className**: The namespace-d class name of the API instance that's being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.

 ### API.getReportMetadata
-_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [112](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L112)_
+_Defined in [Piwik/Plugins/API/ProcessedReport](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php) in line [134](https://github.com/piwik/piwik/blob/master/plugins/API/ProcessedReport.php#L134)_

-Triggered when gathering the metadata for all available reports.
+Triggered when gathering metadata for all available reports.
 Plugins that define new reports should use this event to make them available in via the metadata API.
 By doing so, the report will become available in scheduled reports as well as in the Piwik Mobile App.
 In fact, any third party app that uses the metadata API will automatically have access to the new report.

-TODO: list all information that is required in $availableReports.

 Callback Signature:
 <pre><code>function(&amp;$availableReports, $parameters)</code></pre>

 - `string` `$availableReports` The list of available reports.
 Append to this list to make a report available.
+Every element of this array must contain the following information: - **category**: A translated string describing the report's category. - **name**: The translated display title of the report. - **module**: The plugin of the report. - **action**: The API method that serves the report.
+The following information is optional: - **dimension**: The report's [dimension](/guides/all-about-analytics-data#dimensions) if any. - **metrics**: An array mapping metric names with their display names. - **metricsDocumentation**: An array mapping metric names with their translated documentation. - **processedMetrics**: The array of metrics in the report that are calculated using existing metrics.
+Can be set to `false` if the report contains no processed metrics. - **order**: The order of the report in the list of reports with the same category.

 - `array` `$parameters` Contains the values of the sites and period we are getting reports for.
-Some report depend on this data.
-For example, Goals reports depend on the site IDs being request.
+Some reports depend on this data.
+For example, Goals reports depend on the site IDs being requested.
 Contains the following information: - **idSites**: The array of site IDs we are getting reports for. - **period**: The period type, eg, `'day'`, `'week'`, `'month'`, `'year'`, `'range'`. - **date**: A string date within the period or a date range, eg, `'2013-01-01'` or `'2012-01-01,2013-01-01'`.
+TODO: put dimensions section in all about analytics data

 Usages: